The nimbl Prepaid Mastercard® Card Agreement

 12.4 Our procedures may require us to carry out various checks reasonably required to prevent fraudulent use of a Card before we can process your redemption request.

-12.5 If we find any additional withdrawals, fees or charges have been incurred on any Cards, we'll send an itemised invoice to you and we will require you to refund us immediately after receiving the invoice.
+12.5 If we find any additional withdrawals, fees or charges have been incurred on any Cards following the processing of your redemption funds, we’ll send an itemised invoice to you and we will require you to refund us immediately after receiving the invoice.
 Should you not repay this amount immediately after receiving an invoice from us we reserve the right to take all steps necessary, including legal action, to recover any monies outstanding.

 13.1 We may restrict or refuse to authorise any use of any Cards including transactions in any legal jurisdiction if using the Card is causing or could cause a breach of this Agreement or if we have reasonable grounds for suspecting that either the Cardholder or a third party has committed or is about to commit a crime or other abuse in connection with the Card.